Redha-ABDERRAHMANE/Chess_project/README.md

   - The remaining bits are used for the coil number.

 Since there are more coils than available pins on the board, we've decided to use a shield made of three demuxes:
-- The first mux serves as a driver to determine which demux should be on.
+- The first demux serves as a driver to determine which demux should be on.
 - The latter demuxes are connected to 15 coils each.

 ### Demux Circuit Diagram